 Online strategies to use in the classroom

-Despite the teaching challenges of the 2020-21 year, we did discover creative new teaching tools and strategies.
-As we prepare for fall semester courses, it is worth taking a moment to reflect on strategies we want to bring back to in-person teaching to enhance student learning.
+Over the last couple of years, we have discovered creative new teaching tools and strategies.
+As you prepare your semester courses, it is worth taking a moment to reflect on strategies that can enhance student learning.

 Inclusive teaching strategies | Connecting with students | Lecturing | Collaborative learning | Rethinking prelims